racharahul/My_Portfolio_3D/AI_Assistant_Prompt.md

 - MobileEnhancer.css: Provides mobile-specific styles with appropriate touch-action and pointer-events settings

 These components use data attributes and event listeners to create a seamless experience across both desktop and mobile devices.

+## Build and Deployment Configuration

+The project includes several configuration files for reliable builds and deployments:

+- vercel.json: Configures the Vercel deployment with proper build commands and routing
+- .env and .env.production: Set environment variables to prevent treating warnings as errors during build
+- .nvmrc: Specifies Node.js version 18 for consistent builds
+- .npmrc: Configures npm behavior for more reliable package installation
+- .vercelignore: Excludes unnecessary files from deployment
+- manifest.json: Provides metadata for Progressive Web App functionality

+These configurations ensure consistent builds across different environments and platforms.
 ```

 This prompt provides a comprehensive overview of the project, highlighting its structure, features, recent updates, and the critical navigation system.
 It emphasizes the importance of understanding the codebase before making changes and provides specific guidance on the mobile enhancement components that have been implemented.